Muetze42/nova-assets-versioning/README.md

 # Nova Assets Versioning

-Many know the problem that after a package update you have to explain to the user that he has to clear the browser cache.
+Many know the problem that after a package update you have to explain to the user that the browser cache has to be cleared.

 This package appends the hash of script and style files loaded via `Nova::script()` or `Nova::style()`.